10 Best Stripe Alternatives for 2023

 - PaymentCloud supports high-risk businesses; Stripe does not.

-- Like PayPal, PaymentCloud charges an extra monthly fee for the use of its payment gateway.
+- PaymentCloud charges a monthly fee for the use of its payment gateway; Stripe does not.

 - No application fees, setup fees, or annual fees